Accounts Receivable Software

 Knowing your industry and its average margins is key to a good pricing strategy.
 You can use them as a reference for your business and a starting point for your reflection.

 By benchmarking your company next to competitors you can begin to see which strategies are most frequently used and what seems to work.
+You can also utilise visual resources such as comparison infographics, to show how your pricing strategy compares to industry averages and competitor prices.

 However, it's important that you only use this as a reference as you’ll want to differentiate yourself from competitors.